 - What words or memories do I hope my children cherish as they grow?

-- How can I create the atmosphere I desire?
+- How can we create the atmosphere we desire?

 Examples of Finding Your Homeschool Why